torbjornlager/torbjornlager.github.io/index.md

 2. Clone or download the repo

-3. From the web-prolog directory, do ´cd web-client´ and then ´swipl run.pl´.
+3. From the web-prolog directory, do `cd web-client` and then `swipl run.pl`.

 4. Now direct your browser to [http://localhost:3060/apps/swish/index.html](http://localhost:3060/apps/swish/index.html) .